mitmelon/gurftron/README.md

 This enables the extension to submit threats and votes to the smart contract through your server.

-#### E. Enter Smart Contract Address (Optional)

-If you deployed your own contract:

-1. Open the extension's `contract-writer.js` or settings
-2. Update the contract address to your deployed address
-3. Save and restart the extension

 ---

 ## 💰 Earning Rewards